|

 These give permission to UK employers to recruit named people

 from a country outside of Europe.
-The worker must remain in that
+The worker must remain in

-employment for no more than five years.
+that employment for no more than five years.

 - European Nationals

-That’s us by the way!
-The media often call European workers, migrants
+That's us by the way!
+The media often call European workers,

-exports go to Europe.
-Many of our leading firms are part of European
+of Scottish exports go to Europe.
+Many of our leading firms

-companies.
-Thousands of Scottish workers benefit from these rights.
+benefit from these rights.

 - Holiday Workers